MattKevan/uxlift/_tools/principle-1.md

 In the most familiar way to you: close to human natural language.

-* **Accelerate & supercharge**

-  Accelerate your workflow with components and supercharge your prototypes with sensors, variables, and more.
+* **Accelerate & supercharge** – accelerate your workflow with components and supercharge your prototypes with sensors, variables, and more.
-* **Integrations**

-  Import your designs from your favorite design tools.
+* **Integrations** – import your designs from your favorite design tools.
-* **Cross-platform**

-  Prototyping has never been this easy on macOS and Windows.
+* **Cross-platform** – prototyping has never been this easy on macOS and Windows.

 #### Test your prototypes anywhere, anytime